 - Schedule a Spa Day: Pamper yourself.
 Set up time to go the spa or better yet, create a personal day spa in the hotel room for you and your partner.
 You can give each other massages and foot soaks.
 This will help you unwind, mentally clear your mind, and relax.

-- Connect with Nature: There is nothing more relaxing than connecting with nature by having a hike, swimming in a lake, or reading a book on the grass.
+- Connect with Nature: There is nothing more relaxing than connecting with nature by going on a hike, swimming in a lake, or reading a book in the grass.

 - Return Early: Schedule to return home early to adjust back to your routine.
 Make sure you have 1 full day back at home before you dive into work.
 The 1 day will help you unpack, grocery shop for the week, and be prepared to get back into your daily grind.